KellerLukas/STVadmin_processing/README.md

 For privacy reasons two directories are not commited to this repositoriy:

-- demo folder: containing jupyter notebooks and other files used to manually extract statistics and other information not used regulalry
+- demo folder: containing jupyter notebooks and other files used to manually extract statistics and other information not used regularly
 - config folder: containing local paths used